Jorge36/Spring-Security/README.md

 **Testing**

 There is a video in folder ./testing/.
 Also I add some screenshots of the web applicatacion below.
+Password for the users to log into the application is fun123.

 **Spring boot running**